evaristoc/fCC_R3/README.md

 The project mission is to offer users, in principle new developers, a curated list of relevant resources to learn programming.

+This repository of the project shows the advances of the frontend work.
 This project is a Proof of Concept.

 The resources (`platforms`) are relevant online content mentioned by fCC social media users.
 The main sources from where the data is being currently extracted are fCC chatrooms.